leegmoore/bubbletea-ts/README.md

 To get started, see the tutorial below, the [examples][examples], the [docs][docs], the [video tutorials][youtube] and some common [resources](#libraries-we-use-with-bubble-tea).

 > Working on the TypeScript port?
+The renderer, logging, and Windows console
-The renderer and logging guides now live in
+> guides now live in `docs/rendering.md`, `docs/logging.md`, and
-> `docs/rendering.md` and `docs/logging.md`, complete with Windows-specific
+> `docs/windows-console.md`, complete with Windows-specific CRLF/fan-out
-> CRLF/fan-out coverage and reference scripts in `examples-ts/`.
+> coverage, pseudo-console lifecycle notes, and reference scripts in
+> `examples-ts/`.

 [youtube]: https://charm.sh/yt